PatrykDz95/Note-Tasks/README.md

 # NoteTask

-Minimal full-stack MERN app with authentication using passport and JWTs.
+A full-stack MERN app with authentication using passport and JWT to POST and GET Notes.

 This project uses the following technologies: